harvestcore/upgote/README.md

 ## Why

-The main reason is that I wanted to learn Go and use queues and background processes.
+The main reason is that I wanted to learn Go, use queues, background processes and event based architectures.

 ---